A Feature Documentary

 Humans crossed Beringia — a vast frozen land bridge that once connected Asia and North America.
 Their journey became the foundation of the Americas.

-"Rather than proving a single theory, the film explores a deeper question: what does humanity's endless search for its origins reveal about who we are today?"
+Rather than proving a single theory, the film asks a deeper question: what does humanity's endless search for its origins reveal about who we are today?

 20K